 In essence, the Italian Government is restricting the activities of those people who are not vaccinated, with only essential activities like travel and work open to those who are using tests to get the Green Pass.

 If you are visiting from outside the EU, the Italian government has confirmed that in place of the Green Pass, equivalent documents from the USA, Canada, Israel, Japan and the UK will be accepted.
 Documents from any other countries currently will not be accepted.
 So, this means you will need to have one of the following:

 You will very likely need to show photographic ID to prove that you are the same person as named on the vaccination or recovery record.
-This can be any government-issued photo ID, such as a driving licence.
+This can be any government-issued photo ID, such as a driving license.
 I would recommend leaving your passport in your hotel room or apartment, and carry a color photocopy/save a picture of it on your smartphone or tablet.

 Children under the age of 12 do not need to show any documentation, although you may need to show proof of their age if challenged.

 Note that the age limit of 12 for the Green Pass access differs from the lower age limit of 6 years old for child entry into Italy.
 So if you have an 8 year old child, you will need to arrange for pre-departure testing for them, but you will not have to have documents for them to access the Italy Green Pass.

 The Italian Government has confirmed that in order for non-EU documents to be accepted, they need to be in at least one of Italian, English, Spanish or French.
 They can be in either digital or paper format, as long as the certificate has the following necessary information on it.